daniel10012/progress-log/learned_concepts.md

 install a package:
-which python -> should tell you venv/bin/python if not in venv -> project interpreter and choose venv
+which python -> should tell you venv/bin/python if not in venv -> project interpreter and choose venv downloads from pypi.org project gutemberg _> lots of text